MSFS: In-Sim Settings

 VR: Objects Level of Detail

 This slider defines the distance at which objects come into view, and for those items in view what level of detail (LOD) is used.
 Each object will have its own maximum view distance.
-I normally run this value at 85% but 60% seems comfortable and 40% is enough to render wheels and spinning propeller blades as circles rather than polygons.
+I normally run this value at 85% since the missing details are not too significant.

 VR: Volumetric Clouds

-This is a CPU hog, but ‘High’ is a good compromise.
+This is a CPU hog, but ‘High’ is a good compromise and captures the majority of effects available to the Ultra setting.

 VR: Texture Resolution